LordAmit/Brightness/README.md

 # Brightness Controller

 This is version 2 of Brightness Controller.
 It is completely stable and we are working on some more features to be integrated before release.
 Please note that it is compatible with python2 only.
-It supports arbitary number of displays!
+It supports an arbitary number of displays!

+If you like this, do not forget to give us a <svg aria-hidden="true" class="octicon octicon-star" height="16" version="1.1" viewBox="0 0 14 16" width="14"><path d="M14 6l-4.9-0.64L7 1 4.9 5.36 0 6l3.6 3.26L2.67 14l4.33-2.33 4.33 2.33L10.4 9.26 14 6z"></path></svg> !

 ![](img/BrightnessController.gif)